-“Alien” is the IRS term for a non-U.S. citizen or undocumented immigrant.
+“Alien” is the IRS's term for a non-U.S. citizen or undocumented immigrant.
 A few categories of people are identified as aliens.

 A resident alien is someone with a green card or a “substantial presence in the U.S.,” according to the IRS.
-This is defined as being physically present in the United States for at least 31 days out of the tax year and for at least 183 days during the current year and the preceding two tax years.
+One must be physically present in the United States for at least 31 days out of the tax year to qualify, and for at least 183 days during the current year and the preceding two tax years.
 Resident aliens are taxed like U.S. citizens.

-A nonresident alien is someone who hasn’t yet passed their green card test or the substantial presence test.
-Nonresident aliens file IRS Form 1040-NR when they earn income from engaging in business or a trade in the United States, and under several other specific circumstances as well.
+A non-resident alien is someone who hasn’t yet passed their green card test or the substantial presence test.
+Non-resident aliens file IRS Form 1040-NR when they earn income from engaging in a business or a trade in the U.S. and in some other cases as well.

-The IRS says that an undocumented alien is someone who has entered the United States illegally without the proper authorization and documents, or who entered legally but has since violated the terms of their visa.
-Undocumented aliens, also called “undocumented workers,” are only required to report income derived from U.S. sources.
+The IRS considers that an undocumented alien is someone who has entered the U.S. without the proper authorization and documents, or someone who has violated the terms of their visa.
+Undocumented aliens are also called “undocumented workers.”
+They're only required to report income derived from U.S. sources.

 Filing Taxes Without a Social Security Number

 Form 1040 requires that a taxpayer enter their Social Security number (SSN) at the top of the tax return.
 This rule poses a problem for undocumented workers who are required to file returns but would seem to be prohibited from doing so because they aren’t eligible for SSNs.
 Some non-citizens can apply for and receive Social Security numbers, though.
 Non-citizens might be temporarily authorized to work through Deferred Action for Childhood Arrivals (DACA) or through temporary protected status (TPS), or they might have access to work visas.

-These SSNs are only valid for a limited authorized time, but this technically means the noncitizens are not “undocumented.”
+These SSNs are only valid for a limited time.
+But they technically mean that the non-citizens are not “undocumented.”

 What Are Individual Taxpayer Identification Numbers?